T-Mose/AutomatedGrading/README.md

 ﻿# Auto Compiler & Unit Tester

 ## Overview
 This repository contains Python scripts for automating the process of cloning, compiling, and running unit tests on student Java repositories.
 It works with repositories hosted on `gits-15.sys.kth.se` and reads student IDs from an Excel file.
 Optionally, it can automatically create GitHub issues based on the results of the compilation and testing.
+Additionally, the script can provide detailed feedback using GPT analysis.

 ![Overview Graph](images/overview_graph.png)

 ## Directory Before and After Script Execution